JithinKS97/insights/origin_of_intelligence.md

 An organism that can do this exceptionally well is considered highly intelligent.

 So far we have discussed animals.
+But there are entire other classes of organisms like plants, fungi etc.

-But there are plants also.
-Plants have different survival challenges as compared to us because of which the mechanisms that were developed in them were different.
+They have different survival challenges as compared to us because of which the mechanisms that were developed in them were different.